Looking for a central hotel in Rome?

 Located near the northern city gate, Piazza del Popolo was once the entrance to Rome during the Roman Empire.

-In the middle of the piazza, stands the 24-meter tall Egyptian obelisk dedicated to Ramses II, known as the “Flaminio Obelisk”.
+In the middle of the piazza, stands the 24-meter tall Egyptian obelisk dedicated to Ramses II, known as the “Flaminio Obelisk”, brought to Rome by Rome's first emperor, Augustus.

 The Pantheon is one of the wonders of Rome's historic city center.